yuting1008/yuting1008/README.md

 <h3> 👩‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; Studying Information Management at National Taiwan University.
+- 🎓 &nbsp; Pursuing the Master of Engineering at UC Berkeley EECS.
 - 💼 &nbsp; Previously worked as an intern at Microsoft, Appier, PwC, and DBS Bank.
 - 🌱 &nbsp; Learning more about Software Development, Data Science, and Cloud Computing.
-- 🪩 &nbsp; Pursuing workout and dancing as hobbies.
+- 🪩 &nbsp; Enjoying weight lifting, swimming, dancing, and cooking as hobbies.

 <h3> 🛠 &nbsp;Tech Stack</h3>